JimmyHRO/JimmyHRO/README.md

 👋 Hi, I’m @JimmyHRO

 I studied computer science quite some time ago.
-Tried to keep up reading while doing some non computer science work for live.
+Tried to keep up with IT things while doing some non computer science work for live.
 Did some small coding - small python and java tools.
 Now gonna take things more seriously.